Local Terminlogy

 }

-3. Create the JSON file with the ValueSet FHIR resource: mypackage/input/resources/ValueSet-tutorial-service-codes.json with the following content:
+3. Create the JSON file with the ValueSet FHIR resource at the path: mypackage/input/resources/ValueSet-tutorial-service-codes.json Add the following content to the file:

 {